Las Vegas, 8th March

 Whatever.
 We learn that America solely had all these missiles as a mean of atomic deterrence.
 It was never considered an offensive weapon.
 What a pacific thinking.
 At least at that time.

-But back to the boneyard: some 4000 military planes: The whole area fenced – maybe they’r really afraid that some Mexican narcos would steal them.
+But back to the boneyard: some 4000 military planes: The whole area fenced – maybe they’re really afraid that some Mexican narcos would steal them.

 We discover another block.
-A block with slightly more historic planes.
+1 with slightly more historic planes.
 But probably still of good quality.

 Immediately we think about our poor Swizzy politicians.
 Currently they have to live with a major pain in the ass: for many years they have tried to convince their citizens to buy new planes for their air force.
 Shiny, extremely expensive 1s.
-The 1s any Central Asian dictator is proud to present them to his worst enemies.
+The 1s any Central Asian dictator is proud of presenting to his worst enemies.

-But these stupid citizens always refuse the budget for this great idea.
-It seems Swizzies prefer drinking wine’n’beer to paying tax for planes.
+But these stupid Swiss citizens permanently refuse the budget for this great idea.
+It seems they prefer drinking wine’n’beer to paying taxes for planes.
 No problem, that’s democracy.

 And here in Pima we finally discover the solution for this dilemma.